Sometimes, an S corporation must make estimated tax payments.

-An S corporation must make installment payments of estimated tax if the total of these taxes is $500 or more:
+Generally, an S corporation must make installment payments of estimated tax for the following taxes if the total of these taxes is $500 or more:

 - Tax on built-in gains,